Street-Of-Blue-Skies/Facebook/README.md

 By using the Facebook SDK for Android you agree to these terms.

-"There Is Always Life"® is a trademark and license on its own.
+"THERE IS ALWAYS LIFE"® is a trademark and license on its own.

 GitHub.com/RichardValerosoUniverse® was born before you know it!
 The whole document is owned currently by: 😂 😆